VineethDShetty/RockPaperScissorDiscordBot/README.md

 # RockPaperScissorDiscordBot
-A Discord Bot to play rock paper scissot
+A Discord Bot to play rock paper scissor